 2016: the year when the people of Britain stood up to the establishment, when they demanded accountable government, when they voted for Brexit.

 The "chattering classes" of the Islington metropolitan elite, many who worked in the arts and non-profits, never had a real job and are completely out of touch with the people.
-The likes of Anna Soubry, Diane Abbot and Emily Thornberry don't speak for us.
+The likes of Anna Soubry, Diane Abbot, and Jeremy "Hamas are my friends" Corbyn don't speak for us.
 Over the decades, these latte liberal politicians, the state-controlled BBC media, and the hard-left university professors, have attacked our Anglo-Celtic culture.
 Enough is enough.
 As a result of political correctness, thousands of our children have been abused while the authorities looked the other way, scared to be called "racist".
 ISIS soldiers murder people on our streets.
 The people won't accept this any longer.

 There was a long and difficult struggle to establish the British concept of negative liberty, including your right to vote - your right to choose and fire politicians, so as to ensure your voice is heard.
 In 1215, Magna Carta, “the Grand Charter”, granted free men a voice.
 The English Civil War questioned whether Parliament or the monarch was supreme.
 In 1838, another Charter was written, the People’s Charter, demanding for universal suffrage.
 There was also the battle of the suffragettes.
 However, all such freedom has been lost as our system has come to be dominated by globalists.
 Moreover, they would open the borders and allow in people with no respect for such freedom.
-Hence, in 2016, inspired by the US Tea Party movement and Generation Identitaire, Luke Nash-Jones wrote the People’s Charter of 2016 was written, to demand our freedom – the result of the June the 23rd referendum must be accepted.
+Hence, in 2016, inspired by the US Tea Party movement and Generation Identitaire, Luke Nash-Jones wrote the People’s Charter of 2016 to demand our freedom and cultural identity is regained and preserved.

 - 6. In the spirit of the 1838 Charter's sixth point that was never realised, for the right to recall bad MPs;

 We welcome you to form in your constituency a Chartists group that stands for the six points above, and protests not just for Brexit but all of the above.
 It is time to stand up to the establishment.
-The "chattering classes" of the Islington metropolitan elite, many who worked in the arts and non-profits, never had a real job and are completely out of touch with the people.
+The internationalist unpatriotic "chattering classes" of the Islington metropolitan elite, many who worked in the arts and non-profits, never had a real job and are completely out of touch with the British people.
 Enough is enough.
 The people won't accept this any longer.
 We are British and proud to be!

-We work closely with the Bruges Group, the Campaign for Independent Britain, the Bow Group, and Better Off Out.
+We work closely with the Bruges Group, Gays Against Sharia, the Campaign for Independent Britain, UK Against Hate, the Bow Group, MBGA News, and Better Off Out.